danielletkelly/just-for-me-please/poetry.md

 ----

 He cried and I watched

 in silence

-wondering what it would feel like to touch him what his pain would feel like in my palm the hand of the heartbreaker the touch of the enemy would he cringe and curl away into himself and his sorrow like an animal protecting itself from harm from the predator threat would he unravel like a tulip broadening in the glow of Spring sunshine fresh and new and forgiving or like a rope untwisting from itself until what remained was not rope just string single strings broken at the ends a sign of the whole it once belonged to
+wondering what it would feel like

+to touch him

+what his pain would feel like

+in my palm

+the hand of the heartbreaker

+the touch of the enemy

+would he cringe and curl away

+into himself and his sorrow

+like an animal

+protecting itself from harm

+from the predator threat

+would he unravel like

+a tulip broadening

+in the glow of Spring sunshine

+fresh and new

+and forgiving

+or like a rope

+untwisting from itself

+until what remained was not rope

+just string

+single strings frayed at the ends

+a sign of the whole it once belonged to

 I wonder

 tulip or rope?

 But I never reached out

 never touched him

 as he sobbed in his bed

 the one we once made love in

 I just watched

 and wondered

 and when he told me I should leave

 I did

 I left him there

 like an animal or

 a tulip or a rope

 and closed the door behind me.